 You can even set one up with just a few items.
 Just make sure it’s big enough for everyone.

-To further set the mood, turn off the lights and bring a flashlight, because stories are always scarier when you tell them with a flashlight under your chin, right?
+Turn off the lights and bring a flashlight to set the mood further because stories are always scarier when you tell them with a flashlight under your chin, right?

 2. Buy an Inflatable Haunted House for Halloween

-Walmart also has a few blow up Halloween inflatable haunted houses that range between $99.95 and $214, but hey!
-You can’t put a price tag on fun, right?
+Walmart also has a few blow-up Halloween inflatable haunted houses that range between $99.95 and $214, but hey!
+You can’t put a price tag on the fun.

 3. Make Creepy Slime